CS Disco (NYSE:LAW) Stock Price Down 6.6%

 CS Disco Inc (NYSE:LAW)’s share price fell 6.6% on Tuesday .
 The company traded as low as $53.00 and last traded at $53.66.
 5,424 shares changed hands during trading, a decline of 97% from the average session volume of 215,232 shares.
 The stock had previously closed at $57.46.

 A number of brokerages recently weighed in on LAW.
-Canaccord Genuity began coverage on shares of CS Disco in a research report on Monday, August 16th.
-They set a “buy” rating and a $60.00 price objective on the stock.
-JPMorgan Chase & Co. assumed coverage on shares of CS Disco in a report on Monday, August 16th.
+Cowen increased their price objective on shares of CS Disco from $60.00 to $63.00 and gave the company an “outperform” rating in a research report on Friday, September 3rd.
+Bank of America increased their price objective on shares of CS Disco from $60.00 to $70.00 and gave the company a “buy” rating in a research report on Friday, September 3rd.
+Stifel Nicolaus increased their price objective on shares of CS Disco from $60.00 to $70.00 and gave the company a “buy” rating in a research report on Friday, September 3rd.
+Jefferies Financial Group assumed coverage on shares of CS Disco in a report on Monday, August 16th.
+They set a “hold” rating and a $55.00 target price for the company.
+Finally, JPMorgan Chase & Co. assumed coverage on shares of CS Disco in a report on Monday, August 16th.
 They set an “overweight” rating and a $59.00 target price for the company.
-Cowen upped their target price on shares of CS Disco from $60.00 to $63.00 and gave the company an “outperform” rating in a report on Friday, September 3rd.
-Needham & Company LLC upped their target price on shares of CS Disco from $60.00 to $70.00 and gave the company a “buy” rating in a report on Friday, September 3rd.
-Finally, Bank of America upped their target price on shares of CS Disco from $60.00 to $70.00 and gave the company a “buy” rating in a report on Friday, September 3rd.
 One investment analyst has rated the stock with a hold rating and eight have issued a buy rating to the stock.
 Based on data from MarketBeat.com, CS Disco has an average rating of “Buy” and a consensus price target of $66.22.

 CS Disco Company Profile (NYSE:LAW)